AbishekNP/SDCND_capstone/README.md

 ![alt_text](https://github.com/AbishekNP/SDCND_capstone/blob/master/imgs/car.jpg)

+### Project Description:
+This project can be done as a group or as an individual.
+Doing it as group has the advantage of getting your code tested on an actual self driving car.

 ### Project Goal:
 The main goal in this project is to make Udacity's self driving car, Carla drive around it's track autonomously by following a predefined set of waypoints.
 ROS(Robotic Operating System) acts as the heart of the system integration project.